backend-developers-ltd/ComputeHorde/README.md

 Export `AWS_ENDPOINT_URL` too if you want to use another cloud object storage (s3-compatible) provider.
 If not given, AWS S3 will be used.

 Then execute the following command from the same terminal session:

 ```shell
 curl -sSfL https://github.com/backend-developers-ltd/ComputeHorde/raw/master/install_validator.sh | bash -s - SSH_DESTINATION HOTKEY_PATH
 ```

+Replace:
-Replace `SSH_DESTINATION` with your server's connection info (i.e. `username@1.2.3.4`)
+- `SSH_DESTINATION` with your server's connection info (i.e. `username@1.2.3.4`)
-and `HOTKEY_PATH` with the path of your hotkey (i.e. `~/.bittensor/wallets/my-wallet/hotkeys/my-hotkey`).
+- `HOTKEY_PATH` with the path of your hotkey (i.e. `~/.bittensor/wallets/my-wallet/hotkeys/my-hotkey`)

-This script installs necessary tools in the server, copies the keys and starts the validator with the corresponding runner and default config.
+This script installs necessary tools in the server, copies the public keys and starts the validator with the corresponding runner and the default config.

 If you want to change the default config, see [Validator runner README](validator/envs/runner/README.md) for details.